#yodo – you only die once (GER) 2024-2025

 What are you most excited about in this program ahead of you?

-We’re most excited about the chance to work and learn in different European cities, each with its own traditions and perspectives around death and grief.
-The opportunity to collaborate with local artists and citizens in places like Dresden, Hasselt and Copenhagen allows us to understand DDGC from multiple cultural viewpoints and build connections that can continue after the residency.
+I’m most excited about the chance to work and learn in different European cities, each with its own traditions and perspectives around death and grief.
+The opportunity to collaborate with local artists and citizens in places like Dresden, Hasselt and Copenhagen allows me to understand DDGC from multiple cultural viewpoints and build connections that can continue after the residency.

 Photo credit: Stephan Floss